-In the Gospel, John the Baptist sees Jesus approaching and cries out: "Behold, the Lamb of God, who takes away the sin of the world" (John 1:29).
 Christ came for the very purpose of redeeming our sins, offering us His forgiveness, and giving us His peace.
 Jesus comes to free us from the bonds of sin.
 And there is no sin that is beyond God's mercy.
 It is never too late to seek the Lord's mercy and healing through the Sacrament of Reconciliation.
 His greatest desire is to forgive us, pouring out His infinite mercy upon us so that we may be healed.
 If you or someone you know is suffering after abortion, confidential, compassionate help is available.
 You can find out more information about the Church's ministry for healing after abortion by visiting hopeafterabortion.com.
 (That website is listed in this week's bulletin.)

 We are all sinners.
-But with the grace of God, we can be holy.
+But with the grace of God, we can become saints.
 We can be lights to the nations, sharing the truth about the irrevocable dignity of the human person.
 Where sin abounds, God's grace abounds all the more.
 Therefore, let us take courage and offer prayer and penance, that all human life would be welcomed in love and protected in law.
-In all trials, tragedies, and sufferings, Christ is our hope.